 The Trust Fund was founded with the possession of the copyright of New Directions in Psycho-Analysis and it also owns the copyright of Developments in Psycho-Analysis by Melanie Klein, Paula Heimann, Susan Isaacs and Joan Riviere.
-Various books including Introduction to the Work of Melanie Klein by Hanna Segal have been published under the auspices of the Melanie Klein Trust.
+Various books, including Introduction to the Work of Melanie Klein by Hanna Segal, have been published under the auspices of the Melanie Klein Trust.

-Several books published in the New Library of Psychoanalysis of The Institute of Psychoanalysis, London were assisted by the Trust, such as Clinical Lectures in Klein and Bion, edited by Robin Anderson.
+Several books published in the New Library of Psychoanalysis of the Institute of Psychoanalysis, London were assisted by the Trust, such as Clinical Lectures in Klein and Bion, edited by Robin Anderson.
 It has also given support and financial help to individual authors whose writing has been considered important for the development of Kleinian thought.

-The Trust has subsidised a number of translations from English into other languages, and other languages into English.
+The Trust has subsidised a number of translations from English into other languages, and from other languages into English.
 Among notable examples are the six-volume German edition of Melanie Klein’s work, and the translation of Claudia Frank’s Melanie Klein’s erste Kinderanalysen, a study of Klein’s early analyses of children in Berlin, published by Karnac.
-The Trust has also co-operated with the Anna Freud Centre to subsidise the translation from French of A History of Child Psychoanalysis by Claudine and Pierre Geissmann, published in the New Library of Psychoanalysis in 1998.
+The Trust also cooperated with the Anna Freud Centre to subsidise the translation from French of A History of Child Psychoanalysis by Claudine and Pierre Geissmann, published in the New Library of Psychoanalysis in 1998.

-The Trust co-operates with psychoanalytic groups in the UK and abroad in organising and supporting conferences, seminars and other teaching activities.
+The Trust cooperates with psychoanalytic groups in the UK and abroad in organising and supporting conferences, seminars and other teaching activities.